JackScottAU/Amethyst/Docs/Notes.md

 Config object model (like browser's document object model).
 Base config set in header files or something, baked in to kernel.
 Config loaded from disk in xml format (hard to parse, but fully capable of s-expressions so can handle any arbitrary config) into COM.
+Also can be passed in on multiboot command line.

 # Platforms